 Douglas began to get up from the bed, but she stepped forward and pressed down hard on his chest.

 “Remember that story you told me when I was here last?” she asked.
 “I don’t remember a thing from then,” her right hand began to tremble, so she held it by her side and backed away.
 “But I remember that.”
-She turned to leave.
+And she turned to leave.

-Sarah drove off a few minutes later, turning her car heater to max.
-She flicked her rear-view mirror away so she wouldn’t have to see the house again, but she could just imagine it fading, along with the rest of the forest behind it, into the gathering gloom.
+Sarah drove off a few minutes later, turning the heat to max.
+She flicked her rear-view mirror away so she wouldn’t have to see the house again, but she could just imagine it fading, along with the rest of the forest behind it, into the endless gloom.

-I’m ending it now, on this night.
-I will never spend another night in your house again.
+I’m finishing it now, on this night.
+I will not spend another night in your house again, not ever.